 Noelle Arnold, PhD is the Senior Associate Dean and Professor of Educational Administration in the College of Education and Human Ecology at The Ohio State University.
 In additon to other units, Arnold oversees the EHE Office of Equity, Diversity and Global Engagement.
 Prior to this, appointment Arnold was the Director for the Education Doctorate (EdD) program in Educational Administration in the Department of Educational Studies at Ohio State.
-Arnold has written and presented extensively and has nine books published or in press and more than 70 publications.
+Arnold has written and presented extensively and has nine (9) books published or in press and more than 70 publications.
 Her most recent book is the 2nd Edition of the Handbook for Urban Educational Leadership and Companion Guide for the Handbook of Urban Educational Leadership (forthcoming, 2021).
 Dr. Arnold work has received awards or subawards over $7 million.
 She has also served as a contractor on grants in excess of $5 million.
-A former administrator at the district and state level, Arnold also serves as a consultant throughout the US advising districts on diversity and inclusion, and teaching and leading in urban and rural contexts.
-Arnold’s research agenda terms context-based interdisciplinary research with a focus on disparities and her research has yielded $2.3 million in internal and external funding.
-In addition, Arnold’s scholarship was one of only four authors whose work was submitted to the United States Senate for Emerging Peer Reviewed Research on Educational Leadership, Policy and Literacy in Black and Brown Communities.
-Arnold was the first African American female to serve as president for the University Council for Educational Administration (UCEA).
+A former administrator at the district and state level, Arnold also serves as a consultant throughout the US advising districts on diversity and inclusion, crisis leadership, and teaching and leading in urban and rural contexts.
+Dr. Arnold was the first African American female to serve as President for the University Council for Educational Administration (UCEA).
 Dr. Arnold was named to the 2022 “Future 50” class, awarded by Columbus CEO for leaders and visionaries who advance the city of Columbus, OH.

 - PhD, Educational Administration, University of Alabama